-New Ohio legislation expands flexibility for Ohioans to receive unemployment benefits during Ohio's emergency declaration period.
+New Ohio legislation expanded flexibility for Ohioans to receive unemployment benefits through March 13, 2021.
 Unemployment benefits will be available for eligible individuals who are requested by a medical professional, local health authority, or employer to be isolated or quarantined as a consequence of COVID-19, even if they are not actually diagnosed with COVID-19.
 In addition, the waiting period for eligible Ohioans to receive unemployment benefits will be waived.